Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 The system is composed of three main components:
 *   **Backend Server (`server/`):** Python (FastAPI) based, handles MQTT, position calculation, state management, and serves the API and WebSocket.
-*   **Web Frontend (`web/`):** Vue 3 and Vite based, provides the user interface for configuration, map display, and tracker/local device visualization through dedicated views.
+*   **Web Frontend (`web/`):** Vue 3 and Vite based, provides the user interface for all configuration tasks, map display, and tracker/local device visualization through dedicated views.
+    *   **Map & Beacon Configuration:** Allows users to create/import, visually edit (place beacons, define map parameters), and export the complete map and beacon setup as a JSON file.
+This replaces the previous Miniprogram functionality.
+    *   **Tracker Mode Configuration:** For managing server-side tracking, importing the map/beacon setup for the server, and configuring server runtime settings (MQTT, etc.).
+    *   **Personal Mode Configuration:** For managing local, in-browser positioning using Web Bluetooth, and importing the map/beacon setup for this mode.
-*   **Miniprogram Configuration Tool (`miniprogram/`):** A Weixin (WeChat) Mini Program for easy initial map and beacon setup on a mobile device.
-This tool allows you to:
+*   ~~**Miniprogram Configuration Tool (`miniprogram/`):** A Weixin (WeChat) Mini Program for easy initial map and beacon setup on a mobile device.
+This tool allows you to:~~ (This component has been replaced by the Web Frontend's "Map & Beacon Configuration" view)
-    *   Upload a map image.
+    *   ~~Upload a map image.~~
-    *   Scan for nearby iBeacons (via specified UUIDs for iOS, or general scan for Android).
+    *   ~~Scan for nearby iBeacons (via specified UUIDs for iOS, or general scan for Android).~~
-    *   Manually input beacon details.
+    *   ~~Manually input beacon details.~~
-    *   **Crucially, for each beacon, you must ensure the "MAC Address / Device ID" field is correctly populated.**
+    *   ~~**Crucially, for each beacon, you must ensure the "MAC Address / Device ID" field is correctly populated.**~~
-        *   For Android-scanned beacons, this might be pre-filled.
+        *   ~~For Android-scanned beacons, this might be pre-filled.~~
-        *   **For beacons found via iOS scans (which do not provide MAC addresses) or those added manually, you MUST enter the beacon's actual MAC address (or a unique identifier that your backend will use for matching, especially for trackers like SenseCAP).** This is vital for the backend to correctly identify which physical beacon corresponds to the signals received from trackers.
+        *   ~~**For beacons found via iOS scans (which do not provide MAC addresses) or those added manually, you MUST enter the beacon's actual MAC address (or a unique identifier that your backend will use for matching, especially for trackers like SenseCAP).** This is vital for the backend to correctly identify which physical beacon corresponds to the signals received from trackers.~~
-    *   Place beacons on the map (x, y coordinates).
+    *   ~~Place beacons on the map (x, y coordinates).~~
-    *   Configure the signal propagation factor (n).
+    *   ~~Configure the signal propagation factor (n).~~
-    *   Export the entire configuration as a JSON string.
+    *   ~~Export the entire configuration as a JSON string.~~

 ## Key Features in v0.1